GerarC/Zettelkasten/Resources/Pre process Annotations/ITN Introduction to Networks.md

 ## Test End-to-End
 The **ping** command can be used to test connectivity to another device on the network or a website on the internet.
 # 3.1 The Rules
+## Network Protocol Requirements
+The protocols that are used in network communications share many of these fundamental traits.
+In addition to identifying the source and destination, computer and network protocols define the details of how a message is transmitted across a network.
+Common computer protocols include the following requirements:

+-   Message encoding
+-   Message formatting and encapsulation
+-   Message size
+-   Message timing
+-   Message delivery options